-15.2 Salary upon Appointment
+15.32 Salary upon Appointment

-Except as herein otherwise provided, the entrance salary for a new employee entering the classified service shall be the minimum salary for the class and level to which appointed.
-When circumstances warrant, the Director of Human Resources may approve an entrance salary which is more than the minimum salary for the class and level to which an employee is appointed.
-Such salary may not be more than the maximum salary for the class and level to which that employee is appointed.
+Except as herein otherwise provided, the entrance salary for a new employee entering the classified service shall be the minimum salary for the class to which appointed.
+When circumstances warrant, the Director of Human Resources may approve an entrance salary which is more than the minimum salary for the class to which an employee is appointed.
+Such a salary may not be more than the maximum salary for the class to which that employee is appointed.

-15.3 Salary Equivalents
+15.4-3 Salary Equivalents

-Any monthly, daily or hourly rate of pay may be converted into an equivalent rate of pay or to any other time bases when, in the judgment of the Director of Human Resources or the City Manager, such a conversion is advisable.
+Any monthly, daily or hourly rate of pay may be converted into an equivalent rate of pay, or to any other time bases when, in the judgment of the City Manager, such a conversion is advisable.
 In determining equivalent amounts on different time bases the City shall provide tables or regulations for the calculation of payment for service of less than full time, and for use in converting monthly salaries to hourly rates, as well as for calculating hourly rates.
 Overtime rate and premium pay shall be calculated according to the provisions of the Fair Labor Standards Act.

-15.4 Salary Step Plan
+15.54 Salary Step Plan